 The orbital compute stack.

-Four layers - planning, intelligence, runtime, and distributed compute - that take a workload from a feasibility check to running on the satellite and coordinated across Earth and space.
+Three layers - runtime, intelligence, and planning - that take a workload from a feasibility check to running on the satellite.

 Orbital Runtime